Brabantis/battleSnake/README.md

-Version 0.7.0
+Version 0.9.0
-Spaceships fly quite nicely, but right now the allied ones superpose with each other.
-Collision and damage are done.
-TODO: main menu, enemy movement and multi-spawn.
+Spaceships fly quite nicely, and the enemies follow patterns.
+Hitboxes work, all the skeleton is ready.
+TODO: menu, writing patterns.
 DESIRABLE: an interface for weapons, armor and so on, the equipment itself, powerups.